jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * Registry operator: Any
 * Published specification: This document.
 * Contact: IETF <iesg@ietf.org>
-* Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.
+* Intended usage: This extension is used for accessing the RPKI registration data through RDAP.

 ## RDAP Reverse Search Registry {#reverse_search_registry}